US challenger banks: who’s who and what’s their tech

 Aaron Dorn, chairman, president and CEO of Studio Bank, says it has the “opportunity to be the first local bank in nearly a decade to design a client service model from scratch”.

 San Francisco-based mobile banking service Varo Money was founded in 2015.
-It applied for a national bank charter and federal deposit insurance in mid-2017, to form Varo Bank.
+It applied for a national bank charter and federal deposit insurance in mid-2017, to form Varo Bank, and received the preliminary approval in September 2018.

 Colin Walsh, co-founder and CEO of Varo Money, says the company offers more than just checking, savings and lending products.
 “We want to help our customers solve financial problems, fix the fundamentals, and guide them toward a better financial future,” he explains.